yydzero/yydzero.github.io/_posts/2015-12-24-resqueue_lock.markdown

 	ResLockWaitCancel is called in ResLockPortal when exceptions are caught in ResLockAcquire, and in ResourceOwnerReleaseAllInternal;

-	XXX
 	--> can we merge LockWaitCancel and ResLockWaitCancel into a single one?
+		Answer: no, the error handling of resource lock is quite different from regular lock, these two functions are called in different code path;
 	--> ResLockWaitCancel has some suspicious spots:
-		--> does not disable_sig_alarm
+		--> does not disable_sig_alarm(fixed)
-		--> assert that we cannot be granted the lock
+		--> only handle the situation where we were not granted the lock
+			Answer: no problem, since we do not care locallock in resource lock;
-		--> PGSemaphoreReset which is not necessary
+		--> PGSemaphoreReset which is not necessary(fixed)

 ==> It is manually verified when waiting for the resource lock, it is able to be
 	canceled; why? since StatementCancelHandler does not call ResLockWaitCancel.